 Andrew W. Williams is a partner with McDonnell Boehnen Hulbert & Berghoff LLP and serves as Chair of the firm's PTAB Trials Practice Group.
-Dr. Williams has over a decade of experience in all areas of intellectual property law, with particular emphasis on patent litigation, client counseling, and patent procurement in the areas of biochemistry, pharmaceuticals, and molecular diagnostics.
-This includes the representation of pharmaceuticals and biotechnology companies, both large and small, as well as several universities.
+Dr. Williams has over fourteen years of experience in all areas of intellectual property law, with particular emphasis on patent litigation, client counseling, and patent procurement in the areas of biochemistry, pharmaceuticals, and molecular diagnostics.
+This includes the representation of pharmaceutical and biotechnology companies, both large and small, as well as several universities.
 Dr. Williams’ litigation experience spans a diverse range of technologies, with a concentration in litigation involving pharmaceuticals and biotechnology.
-This includes both jury and bench trials in federal district court; practice before the Patent Trial and Appeal Board; and advocacy in private arbitration proceedings.
-He is particularly well versed in the specific needs of pharmaceutical innovator clients in Hatch-Waxman litigations.
-Dr. Williams also has experience with post-issuance proceedings at the Patent Office, including an ex parte reexamination for a transcription-factor-related patent resulting in the cancellation of all claims asserted in Federal litigation.
+This experience includes jury and bench trials in federal district court; practice before the Patent Trial and Appeal Board; and advocacy in private arbitration proceedings.
+He is particularly well versed in the Biologics Price Competition and Innovation Act (“BPCIA”) and the Hatch-Waxman ANDA statute to better assist with the specific needs of his pharmaceutical and bio-therapeutic clients.

 Dr. Williams is a frequent speaker and author on a variety of intellectual property law topics.
-In particular, he is an author and regular contributor to the Patent Docs weblog, a site focusing on biotechnology and pharmaceutical patent law.
+In particular, he is an author and regular contributor to the Patent Docs weblog, a site focusing primarily on biotechnology and pharmaceutical patent law.
 He has also authored articles for such publications as Law360.com, Intellectual Property Magazine, Intellectual Property Today, Expert Opinion on Therapeutic Patents, and Biosimilar Developments.
-Dr. Williams has written extensively on issues specific to the AIA-related PTAB trials, with a particular focus on life-science-related IPRs and PGRs; the emergence of BPCIA-related biosimilars and the corresponding patent resolution strategies; efforts to draft legislation to curb abusive patent litigation, ethical issues related to patent practice.
+Dr. Williams has written extensively on issues specific to the AIA-related PTAB trials, with a particular focus on life-science-related IPRs and PGRs; the emergence of BPCIA-related biosimilars and the corresponding patent resolution strategies; efforts to draft legislation to curb abusive patent litigation; and ethical issues related to patent practice.
 Dr. Williams has regularly been quoted in Law360.com articles related to patent law issues, and has recently been quoted in articles found in MedPage Today and BioPharma related to recent events for Biosimilars.
 In 2013, he was interviewed for a segment that aired on the NPR program “All Things Considered” that addressed legislative efforts to address the so-called “patent troll” problem.